Franco-British Exhibition: In literature and popular culture

-Site today
+Subsequent site use

 After being used for four more exhibitions up to 1914, the site fell into disrepair and was unused for over twenty years.
 It was then demolished bit by bit to make way for various developments over the last century.
 First in the 1930s the housing estate in the North of the site, now centred on Commonwealth Avenue, then the Territorial Army (TA) took over a corner on South Africa Road in WW2, The BBC took over much of the remaining site from the 1950s onwards with the BBC Television Centre (now itself being developed into the 'Television Centre' flats, studios and retail), BBC Media Village and BBC Worldwide buildings and in the early 2000s the last buildings on the East of Wood Lane were demolished to make way for the Westfield London development.

 Only the internal structure of the TA building on South Africa Road remains from the numerous halls and ornate buildings of the original exhibition.
-Hammersmith Park, at the north of Frithville Gardens, was once part of the Japanese Garden, and is the only part of the 1908 exhibition site still visible.
+Hammersmith Park, at the north of Frithville Gardens, was once part of the Japanese Garden, and is the only part of the 1910 Japan-British Exhibition, held on the site, still visible.
 A small area of tiling preserved from the Garden could be seen inside the main Television Centre site adjacent to the Studio 1 Audience Entrance.
 The White City Stadium site, in Wood Lane adjacent to the Westway overpass and once part of the Exhibition, is now occupied by the BBC Media Village.